data-brain-mind/tutorials/_pages/about.md

- Submission Deadline:   22 August 2025, 23:59
+Submission Deadline: September 4, 2025, 23:59 (AoE)

-Submissions are handled via GitHub + OpenReview.
+Submissions are handled via OpenReview.
 For information about the submission refer to [Submission Instructions]({{ '/submitting/' | relative_url }}).

 ---